 Here are seven things that you should be aware of if your PTA is considering recording or live streaming:

 - PTAs are private nonprofit associations and meetings are considered private; PTA business is not public in the way that a school board’s business is.
-Meeting minutes have legally defined, restricted access.
-They may only be viewed by a PTA member of more than three months’ standing, with a PTA purpose.
+Meeting minutes have legally defined, restricted access to those members who “have a purpose for inspection reasonable related to membership interests.”
 Recordings and live streams make legally restricted business information public.

 - Once a recording is made and distributed, the PTA no longer has control of who has access to their business.
 A PTA’s business is available to everyone, regardless of their interest or intentions.
 People may use the information they obtain in ways in which it was not intended to be used, potentially damaging the PTA or members of the community.
 There are numerous examples of this, from custody disputes to scammers.